scoder5/Smart-Monitoring-For-Paralyzed/README.md

 # STILL WORK IN PROGRESS
 # Smart-Monitoring-For-Paralyzed

 The Smart Glove with Gesture-Based Communication and Monitoring of Paralyzed Patients is a project that aims to assist paralyzed patients in communicating with their caregivers and monitoring their movements using a smart glove equipped with sensors and communication modules.
-The project is built using HTML, CSS, JavaScript, Python3, Flask, and Firebase technologies.
+The project is built using HTML, CSS, JavaScript, Python3, Flask, OpenCV and Firebase technologies.

 ## Features 😎